Rikkoi Brathwaite

 Rikkoi Brathwaite, OLY (born 13 February 1999) is a sprinter from the British Virgin Islands.
 He is two-time national champion and the national record holder over 100 metres.

-Career
+Biography

 From Tortola, Brathwaite is a CARIFTA Games 2018 bronze medalist (under 20 boys) in the 100 metre event, captured whilst attending IMG academy in Bradenton, Florida.
 At university, he ran for Indiana University Bloomington.
 He finished third at the 2021 NCAA Indoor Championships over 60 metres which was held in Fayetteville, Arkansas, with a time of 6.56 seconds.
 The following year he finished second at the 2022 NCAA Indoor Championships, over 60 metres in Birmingham, Alabama running a personal best time of 6.52 seconds.

 He is a two-time First Team All-American and repeat Big Ten Champion in the 60 metres.
 He was named the 2021 Big Ten Indoor Track Athlete of the Year and earned All-Big Ten First Team honours.

 In 2022, he finished fifth in the 100 metres at the NACAC Championships in Freeport, Bahamas.